 Today’s DSLR cameras can capture a lot of digital information - but it has to be extracted properly.
 We will show you the best methods for pulling out the hidden colours, sharpness and vivid contrast lurking in those dull-looking RAW files.
 You’ll be a amazed at what can be done quite quickly with software like Lightroom and Photoshop, even turning those high ISO noisy captures into milky smooth backgrounds.

 What makes this workshop special?
 What you will learn:

-This is an intimate workshop, with two high level instructors and just eight participants.
+This is an intimate workshop, catering for one to four participants.
 You are assured of getting plenty of personal attention.
-You will also be getting the best knowledge of two top photographers.
-Geoff White has led many landscape photography tours to New Zealand and has been concentrating on action bird photography in recent years.
-Esther Beaton has been a full time, professional nature photographer for over 35 years and has also delivered many wildlife and nature photography workshops on the Central Coast.
-You can check out their brief bios here or go to their individual websites.
+Geoff White has led many landscape photography tours to New Zealand and has been concentrating on bird photography in recent years.

 What are the requirements?

 You should have a DSLR camera with both manual and auto modes.
 Either full frame or crop sensor is OK.
 If you want to use a mirrorless, then contact us first.
 You should have a long telephoto lens, either with or without a teleconverter, to give you a focal length of at least 400 mm.
 Although fixed focal length lenses are good, a zoom lens is much more versatile.
-A tripod with either a ball head or a gimbal, plus quick release, is ideal.
+A tripod/monopod with either a ball head or a gimbal, plus quick release, is ideal.
 However, if you want to just learn hand-holding techniques then it is fine to leave your tripod at home.
 We won’t be doing a lot of walking or trekking or anything physically difficult.
 Anyone with moderate fitness (who can carry those heavy lenses!) will make a good bird photographer.
-Just be prepared to get your feet wet, possibly.